 Sept.
 2, 1945 - The USS ALABAMA led the US fleet into Tokyo Bay where the Japanese Instrument of Surrender was signed aboard the USS Missouri, officially ending World War II.

 Sept.
-2, 1948 – Future NFL quarterback Terry Bradshaw was born in Shreveport, La.
+2, 1948 – Pro Football Hall of Fame quarterback Terry Bradshaw was born in Shreveport, La.
+He went on to play for Louisiana Tech and the Pittsburgh Steelers.

 Sept.
 2, 1951 – The Eighth District of the American Legion was scheduled to meet at the Community House in Evergreen, Ala., beginning at 2 p.m.